GreenTeaSeb/Roll20-glass/README.md

 #### `CHROME IS CURRENTLY WONKY AND NOT FULLY SUPPORTED`

 ## Installation
 [Download the zip](https://github.com/GreenTeaSeb/Roll20-glass/raw/main/web-ext-artifacts/roll20_glass_theme-1.1.0-an%2Bfx.xpi) and load it in your prefered browser.

+### Firefox
+[Visit the official page](https://addons.mozilla.org/en-US/firefox/addon/roll20-glass-theme/) or do the above mentioned step

+### Chrome
+Load the src folder in chrome://extensions with developer mode

 ## Screenshots
 ![Screenshot](https://raw.githubusercontent.com/GreenTeaSeb/Roll20-glass/main/screenshots/search.png "Main area")